forest-snow/CMSC828L/Problem Set 2/README.md

 * Make sure to scale your data from 0 to 1 and convert it to float32 before using it

   * You *must* use single precision for all computations for this task

+* No including more than ~5 files per dataset.
+Remember we have to actually read these things.

 # Other Notes